Northeast Texas Power,Ltd. has the knowledge,

 Power transmission can also be interrupted by automobile accidents and animals interfering with

 equipment.
 Outages may last a few seconds or a few days, depending upon the cause and severity of damage.
-Vehicle collisions with utility poles or equipment

 Mother nature with her hurricanes, tornadoes, snow, ice, and thunderstorms has the capability to cause serious problems with utility power systems.
 Power transmission can also be interrupted by automobile accidents and animals interfering with equipment.
 Outages may last a few seconds or a few days, depending upon the cause and severity of damage.